hackerschoolmty/Rails201/02/readme.md

 end
 ```

-Reading these examples you will notice that once you learn how to test one typical GET-based method, you can test most of them with a standard set of conventiosn
+Reading these examples you will notice that once you learn how to test one typical GET-based method, you can test most of them with a standard set of conventions

-#### Testing POST requests
+#### POST requests

-One key difference from the GET methods is that instead of the `:id` we passed to the GEt methods, we now need to pass the equivalent of `params[:contact]`, which is the content of the form in which a user would enter a new contact.
+One key difference from the GET methods is that instead of the `:id` we passed to the GET methods, for POST requests we need to pass the equivalent of `params[:contact]`, which is the content of the form in which a user would enter a new contact.

 Lets build a spec for the `post` method first with valid attributes